raj-prasan/raj-prasan/README.md

 ## Hi there 👋
 🔰 Beginner
+I know C, C++,HTML,CSS and JavaScript.
-🌱 I’m currently learning C and Python
+🌱 I’m currently learning JavaScript.
 <!--
 **raj-prasan/raj-prasan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.